mathis98/master-thesis/README.md

 ### Text.py

-Embeds captions using pretrained BERT or SBERT.
+Embeds captions using pretrained BERT or SBERT OR SimCLR strategy (toggle by bool).
 The datasets are assumed to be in the folders '../Datasets/UCM' and '../Datasets/RSICD' respectively.

 CLI Arguments: